romerogarza/ReportingandAnalytics-DW/README.md

 * Historical data analysis
 * Data quality, consistency, flexibility and accuracy
 * Separation of analytics processing from transactional databases, which improves performance of both systems

-# Enterprise Naming Convention

-## Schema’s

-Each North Kansas City Hospital Vendor will have a designated Schema.
-If no Schema is presented, one will be created with an owner of dbo.
-Naming convention is as follows: `<vendor>.<table>` Example: `cerner.table_name`

-The idea is to mirror the data being captured within the vendor database and store it within the Enterprise Database.
-This allows our data to be flexible and easily grow.

-### Stored Procedures

-Stored Procedures will have three approaches to their names, the vendor, table name and action.
-Stored Procedures should start with the following `p_` Naming convention is as follows: `p_<vendor>_<table_name>_<action_name>`	Example: `p_cerner_encounter_insert`

-### Tables

-Tables will have two approaches to their names, the vendor, table name.
-Naming convention is as follows: `<vendor>.<table>` Example: `cerner.encounter`

-### Views

-Tables will have two approaches to their names, the vendor, table name.
-Views should start with the following v_ Naming convention is as follows: `v_<vendor>_<table_name>` Example: `p_cerner_encounter_insert`